HPI-CH/HARE/README.md

-# sonar
+# HARE
-SensOr-based Nursing Activity Recognition
+Human Activity Recognition Engineering

-As the study is composed of different building blocks, it contains different folders for each task.
+As the framework is composed of different building blocks, it contains different folders for each task.
 The code is structured as follows:
 - **ml-pipeline**
 ```
 Code to reproduce the experiments for a single modality (IMU data)